grymoire7/slightlymoreawesome.com/README.md

 # Slightly More Awesome

-Learn something quickly that will make slightly more awesome.
+Learn something quickly that will make you slightly more awesome.